 - About a third of surveyed students plan to enroll in an online college post-COVID (SimpsonScarborough)

-- 15% College students who, when given the option to finish their degree online or complete their degree in-person, want to finish online (SimpsonScarborough)
+- 15% of college students who, when given the option to finish their degree online or complete their degree in-person, want to finish online (SimpsonScarborough)

 - More than half of American adults who expect to need more education or training after this pandemic say they would do it online, according to a survey of 1,000 people (Strada Education Network)